dymmond/esmerald/docs/routing/router.md

 {!> ../docs_src/routing/router/childesmerald/nested.py!}
 ```

-The example above, it is showing that you could even add the same application within nested includes and for each
+The example above shows that you could even add the same application within nested includes, and for each
-include you can add specific unique [permissions](../permissions.md), [middlewares](../middleware/middleware.md),
+include, you can add specific unique [permissions](../permissions.md), [middlewares](../middleware/middleware.md),
-[exception handlers](../exception-handlers.md) and [dependencies](../dependencies.md) which are available on each
+[exception handlers](../exception-handlers.md) and [dependencies](../dependencies.md), which are available on each
 instance of the `Include`.
-The options are endeless.
+The options are endless.

 !!!
 Note
-    In terms of organisation, `ChildEsmerald` has a clean approach to the isolation of responsabilities and allow
+    In terms of organisation, `ChildEsmerald` has a clean approach to the isolation of responsabilities and allows
     treating every individual module separately and simply adding it in to the main application
     in the form of [Include](./routes.md#include).